 On these final pages are a few samples of these kinds of interconnections.
-This is optional reading; I'm not going to give you a test on the syllabus itself!
-But this is a preview of a few of the ideas we'll explore.
+This is optional reading; you will not be tested on the syllabus itself!
+But this is a preview of just a few of the kinds of stories we can explore when we consider how cities are woven into evolving circuits of conversation, communication ... and sometimes conflict.

-48 Manuel Castells (2012).
+54 Manuel Castells (2012).
 Networks of Outrage and Hope: Social Movements in the Internet Age.
 Cambridge: Polity Press.

-Protest Against the U.S. Invasion of Iraq, Cleveland, Ohio, March 2003 (Photograph by Elvin Wyly).
-The era of planetary urbanization has made cities the center of global social and political struggle.
-After a series of terrorist attacks on U.S. targets on September 11, 2001, a small but powerful faction of political strategists exploited the situation in order to implement a series of changes in U.S. military doctrine around the world what they had been calling the "Project for a New American Century."
-Part of this plan involved a unilateral U.S. invasion of Iraq, to remove President Saddam Hussein on the false pretext that his regime had developed dangerous chemical and biological weapons.
+Iraq, to remove President Saddam Hussein on the false pretext that his regime had developed dangerous chemical and biological weapons.
 As U.S. military forces prepared for action, anti-war protesters organized in cities around the world.
 More than thirty million protesters demonstrated against the U.S. invasion in almost three thousand cities around the world.
-There is a longer history of urban protest and anti-war demonstrations --- most notably the long struggles against the neocolonial U.S. war in Vietnam in the 1960s.
+There is a longer history of urban protest and anti-war demonstrations - most notably the long struggles against the neocolonial U.S. war in Vietnam in the 1960s.
 But it took many years for those protests to expand from small demonstrations to true mass movements involving large groups and coalitions across multiple cities.
 What has changed in the twenty-first century is the speed and frequency of large-scale protests across different cities.
 The anti-Iraq invasion protests of 2003 - including a protest of more than three million in Rome that has been called the largest single anti-war rally in history - were unique in a crucial way: these were protests that began before military action.
+(The aerial view of the city was taken several years later, as part of research projects examining the changing industrial structure and housing markets of the region; see, for example, Emily Rosenman, Samuel Walker, and Elvin Wyly [2014].
+"The Shrinkage Machine: Race, Class, and the Renewal of Urban Capital."
+In Horace R. Hall, Cynthia Cole Robinson, and Amor Kohli, eds., Uprooting Urban America: Multidisciplinary Perspectives on Race, Class, & Gentrification.
+New York: Peter Lang Publishers, 41-73.)